Save Me (South Korean TV series): Main

 The friend of Sang-hwan, who has the most fighting skills out of the whole group.
 He was incarcerated for three years after Sang-hwan refused to testify for an accident he was involved in, and their relationship had become strained since ever.
 However, after his release from jail, he decided to mend their relationship and started to work together to save Sang-mi.
-He breaks into the cult to save Sang-mi, disguised as a son of a rich businessman.
+He breaks into the cult to save Sang-mi, disguised as the son of a rich businessman.